Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

-When I started in front end development, I only knew the basics: what was HTML and what was CSS.
-I didn't know which path to take, where to start or where to practice.
-I also didn't understand how to do a project, much less how to upload it to free hosting.
-Even finding style sheets for editing CSS seemed like a huge challenge.
+When I started in front end development, I only knew the basics: what HTML was and what CSS was.
+I didn’t know which path to take, where to start, or where to practice.
+I also didn’t understand how to make a project, much less how to upload it to free hosting.
+Even finding style sheets to edit the CSS seemed like a huge challenge.

-I remember that sometimes, when I edited in CSS, I was very frustrated.
-I made a small change and all of a sudden, all the components were moving out of place.
-It was nerve-racking not understanding why that was happening or how to fix it.
-However, with practice and patience, I learned to better organize my styles and to use tools such as CSS frameworks that make this process much easier.
+I remember that sometimes, when I edited CSS, I got very frustrated.
+I made a small change and suddenly all the components moved out of place.
+It was desperate not to understand why that happened or how to fix it.
+However, with practice and patience, I learned to better organize my styles and to use tools like CSS frameworks that make this process much easier.

-Over time, I discovered that learning was an ongoing process.
-I first mastered the fundamentals and then faced bigger challenges, such as learning TypeScript.
-It was difficult at first, but every little breakthrough gave me more confidence.
-Then I immersed myself in React, where I understood the power of reusable components.
-Finally, I arrived at Next.js, a framework that combines everything learned and takes your projects to another level.
+Over time, I discovered that learning was a continuous process.
+First I mastered the fundamentals and then faced bigger challenges, like learning TypeScript.
+It was hard at first, but every small progress gave me more confidence.
+Then I dived into React, where I understood the power of reusable components.
+Finally, I reached Next.js, a framework that combines everything learned and takes your projects to another level.

-Today I want to share this journey with you, so that you don't feel lost or alone like I did at the beginning.
-If you're looking for where to start, here's a clear and motivating guide to help you take those first steps in the world of front end development.
+Today I want to share this path with you, so you don’t feel lost or alone as I felt at the beginning.
+If you are looking for where to start, here you have a clear and motivating guide that will help you take those first steps in the world of front end development.

-Front-end development is one of the most exciting and in-demand areas in the technological field.
-If you want to create dynamic user interfaces and modern web applications, learning HTML, CSS, JavaScript, React, TypeScript, and Next.js is a great place to start.
-This article will guide you step by step to get started on this path, providing clear definitions, practical examples and a solid structure.
+Front end development is one of the most exciting and in-demand areas in the tech field.
+If you want to create dynamic user interfaces and modern web applications, learning HTML, CSS, JavaScript, React, TypeScript, and Next.js is an excellent starting point.
+This article will guide you step by step to begin this path, providing clear definitions, practical examples, and a solid structure.

-1. HTML and CSS: The Base of the Front End
+1. HTML and CSS: The Foundation of Front End

 HTML: Building the Structure